Laurie0131/mybooks/Galileo/Readme.md

 Next it sets environment variables that must be set before running edkSetup.bat.
 Since content is being pulled from multiple repositories, the EDK II [Multiple Workspace](https://github.com/tianocore/tianocore.github.io/wiki/Multiple_Workspace) feature is used.

 Next, the edkSetup.bat file is run to complete the initialization of an EDK II build environment.
 Two example build commands are shown.
-The first one in ```QuarkPlatformPlg/Quark.dsc``` builds a full UEFI firmware image that is able to boot the built-in UEFI Shell and Yocto Linux from a micro SD FLASH card.
+The first one in ```QuarkPlatformPlg/Quark.dsc``` builds a full UEFI firmware image that is able to boot the built-in UEFI Shell and Linux from a micro SD FLASH card.
 The second one in ```QuarkPlatformPkg/QuarkMin.dsc``` builds a minimal firmware image that is useful for initial power-on and debug of new features.

 ```cmd
 git clone https://github.com/tianocore/edk2.git